perryprog/JMBlog/rules.md

 #### JustCreative
 - Hacked clients are fine!
 But don't cheat with them, abuse their powers, etc. Also disable them in minigames.
+- Only Creators+ Can go in freebuild.
+End of story, no exceptions.

 #### JustSurvival